seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 ### Defining styles

-C2DS requires you to provide a theme for each component used within your application written in the style of [Vanilla Extract (VE)](https://vanilla-extract.style/).
+The design system requires you to provide a theme for each component used within your application written in the style of [Vanilla Extract (VE)](https://vanilla-extract.style/).
 The theme for each component is typed, which will let you know what classNames are available for that particular component.
 For example, the
 `<Button/>` component [defines two classNames](https://github.com/gohypergiant/standard-toolkit/blob/main/packages/design-system/src/components/button/types.ts): `container` and `button`.
 None of the
 `classNames` are required, but without styles the component may not be visible.

-For C2DS, we rarely assign a one-off style like this unless it is required by a specialized use case.
+For the design system, we rarely assign a one-off style like this unless it is required by a specialized use case.
 Instead, we use the style object to assign CSS vars to the theme contract as defined for that component using helper utilities designed to keep that assignment type safe.

 ```tsx
 exampleClassName: style(